Patent examiner

 You'll usually work for either the IPO or the EPO.

 The IPO is the UK government body responsible for intellectual property rights, which includes patents, trademarks, registered designs and copyright.
-It employs around 1,600 staff in Newport and London, including patent examiners.
+It employs around 1,600 staff in Newport (and a small office in London), including over 400 patent examiners.

 Look for job vacancies at: